janchk/tensorflow-cpp/README.md

 ## Common problems
 * `error: 'int128' does not name a type; did you mean 'uint128'?` - Try to reinstall abseil
 * `libtensorflow_cc.so.1: cannot open shared object file: No such file or directory` - Try `sudo ldconfig`
+* `fatbinary external/nccl_archive/device_dlink_hdrs.fatbin failed (Exit 1)` -
+This problem may appear in case you using cuda  v 10.2.
+Workaround is to remove the line `"--bin2c-path=%s" % bin2c.dirname`, from the file `third_party/nccl/build_defs.bzl.tpl`

 ## License